You want smart political talk without the meltdowns?

 Ford now has made a decision.

-Sean, in order to get rid of a five hundred billion dollar trade deficit, you're gonna have to raise the price of imports coming into the country and reduce the price of goods made and produced in the United States here.
+But in the longer run, and I think the President-elect realizes this, Sean, in order to get rid of a $500 billion trade deficit, you're going to have to raise the price of imports coming into the country and reduce the price of goods made and produced in the United States here.

-And I think if he works for the Hill, he's going to have some resistance with the free traders up there.
+And I think if he works with the Hill, he's going to have some resistance with the free traders up there.

 But I think it can be done.

-Well, listen, I I uh I've got to tell you I don't even think a trade war is ever going to happen.
+Well, listen, I've got to tell you, I don't even think a trade war is ever going to happen.

 One thing I've learned about interviewing Donald Trump over the many years, everything he says and does is far more calculated than I think people give him credit for.